 Lent is a time when Catholics prepare for Easter, the coming and Resurrection of Jesus Christ.
 It is a time of repentance, fasting, preparation, and reflection.
+We are preparing ourselves for Christ's ultimate sacrifice and for many it is a humbling time that serves as a reminder to cut out the noise and go back to the basics of what's important in our lives.
 During these 40 days, Catholics are called to fast, pray, and give.
 Catholics usually fast and abstain from meat on Ash Wednesday and on Fridays.
 In addition, they are called to increase their prayer life, and also give something up or do something extra during these 40 days to commemorate Jesus' suffering before his death.
 Not sure what to do for Lent?
 Here are some ideas.
 Give something up - like using non-recyclables, eating sweets, meat, or other foods, soda, alcohol, watching Netflix, using social media, or taking the elevator.
 Do something - like donating 40 things during the 40 days, writing a letter to someone every day, complimenting someone every day, adding more to your prayer life (like the Rosary), or listening only to Christian music.

-Here are a few ways you can further engage in prayer and community during the Lenten season:
+Join our community to engage in prayer and community during the Lenten season.

 Online Lenten Resources